ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

 -  if the propeller is behind your hand during launch then ensuring that the motor does not start until it is past your hand
 -  ensuring that the aircraft does not try to climb out too steeply
+-  assuring that the parameters are set to actually start the motor after the vehicle leaves your hand

+.. note:: default values for the following parameters will usually start the motor as soon at takeoff is selected (mode or mission item).
+This may be fine for certain hand launch situations/vehicles, but adjusting the following parameters to non-default values may be needed for safety in other situations.

-The main parameters that control the hand launch are:
+The main parameters that control the hand launch motor start are:

 -  :ref:`TKOFF_THR_MINACC <TKOFF_THR_MINACC>`
 -  :ref:`TKOFF_THR_DELAY <TKOFF_THR_DELAY>`